What is Nap of a fabric in sewing ?

 - Finish of the garment – If you ignore the nap of a fabric when sewing and join together two pieces with different nap direction especially for fabric with very obvious nap it will definitely look very odd.
 I have first hand experience – the two arms of a top ended up looking like two types of fabric.
 That is how much it matters.The shading of the two pieces look different from the same bolt of fabric.

-- Determines how much fabric you need for sewing a pattern – When sewing with a pattern that has many pieces you will have to make sure that all the fabric pieces (pattern pieces) are cut in the direction of the nap ; to achieve this you may even need more cloth than you probably estimated for a fabric with less nap
+- Determines how much fabric you need for sewing a pattern – When sewing with a pattern that has many pieces you will have to make sure that all the fabric pieces (pattern pieces) are cut in the direction of the nap ; You need consistent colour and texture through out the garment.
+To achieve this you may even need more cloth than you probably estimated for a fabric with less nap

 A fabric with nap can be cut in only one way for the same pattern which is a definite disadvantage in that you waste a lot of fabric like that.